 The business combination with Pacific Enterprises will not constitute a "change in control" for purposes of the agreements.
-However, in the event that Mr. Baum's or Mr. Felsinger's employment terminates under any of the foregoing circumstances following the occurrence of another transaction that would constitute a "change of control" as defined in the 1986 Long Term Incentive Plan, then, in addition to the foregoing payments and benefits: (i) each outstanding option or award will remain outstanding until the expiration of its original term, (ii) health, life insurance and other benefits will continue until he reaches normal retirement age and, thereafter, he will be treated as if he had retired at normal retirement of his benefits under the Supplemental Executive Retirement Plan, less the value of his entitlement under the pension plan, to be paid without regard to the Supplemental Executive Retirement Plan's limitation of payments on account of the application of Section 2806 of the Internal Revenue Code.
+However, in the event that Mr. Baum's or Mr. Felsinger's employment terminates under any of the foregoing circumstances following the occurrence of another transaction that would constitute a "change of control" as defined in the 1986 Long Term Incentive Plan, then, in addition to the foregoing payments and benefits: (i) each outstanding option or award will remain outstanding until the expiration of its original term, (ii) health, life insurance and other benefits will continue until he reaches normal retirement age and, thereafter, he will be treated as if he had retired at normal retirement age under the SDG&E pension plan, and (iii) he will receive a lump sum payment of his benefits under the Supplemental Executive Retirement Plan, less the value of his entitlement under the pension plan, to be paid without regard to the Supplemental Executive Retirement Plan's limitation of payments on account of the application of Section 280G of the Internal Revenue Code.
+The agreements also provide for a gross up payment to be made to offset the effects of any excise tax imposed under Section 4999 of the Internal Revenue Code.